Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Introduction

 Our contributions are as follows:

-\begin{itemize} \item We introduce LTE, an approach addressing the exploration stagnation issue of RLVR based on LLMs' own trial and error without using any external guidance from experts (either human or stronger LLMs). \item We empirically validate the effectiveness of SeltHint, which surpasses the normal GRPO and the baseline of vanilla extra rollouts across two LLMs in both Pass@1 and Pass@k. \item We demonstrate that LTE successfully mitigates exploration stagnation by remarkably reducing the ratio of \textit{none-pass} samples in the training dataset and elicits the internal exploration capability in LLMs by keeping a relatively considerable entropy while significantly encouraging test-time deep thinking with more tokens. \end{itemize}
+\begin{itemize} \item We present LTE, which addresses exploration stagnation of RLVR using LMs' own trial and error, independent of any explicit external guidance from humans or stronger LMs. \item We empirically validate the effectiveness of LTE, which showcases the most outstanding performance among compared methods across two LMs in both Pass@1 and Pass@k. \item We confirm that LTE successfully mitigates exploration stagnation by remarkably reducing \textit{none-pass} samples in the training dataset and elicits the internal exploration capability in LMs by keeping a relatively considerable entropy while encouraging test-time deep thinking with more tokens. \end{itemize}

+This paper is organized as follows.
+We introduce the preliminary of RLVR and exploration stagnation in Section~\ref{sec:preliminary} and present our proposed LTE in Section~\ref{sec:method}.
+Then, we list our experimental setup in Section~\ref{sec:setup} and show the experimental results in Section~\ref{sec:result}.
+Finally, we discuss related work in Section~\ref{sec:related-work} and conclude our study in Section~\ref{sec:conclusion}.